July Crisis: Russian thinking

-In addition, Sazonov believed that war was inevitable and refused to acknowledge that Austria-Hungary had a right to counter measures in the face of Serbian irredentism.
-On the contrary, Sazonov had aligned himself with the irredentism, and expected the collapse of the Austro-Hungarian Empire.
-Crucially, the French had provided their clear support for their Russian allies for a robust response in their recent state visit just days before.
+Cristopher Clark claimed that Sazonov believed that war was inevitable and that he refused to acknowledge that Austria-Hungary had a right to counter measures in the face of Serbian irredentism.
+He further claimed that Sazonov had aligned himself with the irredentism, and expected the collapse of the Austro-Hungarian Empire.
+However, Sazonov had in fact advised Serbia to offer as little resistance to the Austrian ultimatum.
+France had provided their clear support for their Russian allies for a robust response in their recent state visit just days before.
 Also in the background was Russian anxiety of the future of the Turkish straits—"where Russian control of the Balkans would place Saint Petersburg in a far better position to prevent unwanted intrusions on the Bosphorus”.

-Christopher Clark states, "It would be difficult to overstate the historical importance of the meetings of 24 and 25 July", as it emboldened Serbia and raised the stakes for Germany, which was still hoping for a conflict localised to the Balkans.
-(Note: "In taking these steps, [Russian Foreign Minister] Sazonov and his colleagues escalated the crisis and greatly increased the likelihood of a general European war.
-For one thing, Russian pre-mobilization altered the political chemistry in Serbia, making it unthinkable that the Belgrade government, which had originally given serious consideration to accepting the ultimatum, would back down in the face of Austrian pressure.
-It heightened the domestic pressure on the Russian administration ... it sounded alarm bells in Austria-Hungary.
-Most importantly of all, these measures drastically raised the pressure on Germany, which had so far abstained from military preparations and was still counting on the localisation of the Austro-Serbian conflict.")

 Russian policy was to pressure the Serbs to accept the ultimatum as much as possible without being humiliated too much.
 Russia was anxious to avoid a war because the Great Military Programme was not to be completed until 1917, and Russia was otherwise not ready for war.
 Because all of France's leaders, including Poincaré and Viviani, were at sea on the battleship France, returning from the summit in St. Petersburg, the acting head of the French government, Jean-Baptiste Bienvenu-Martin took no line on the ultimatum.
 In addition, the Germans jammed the radio messages, at least garbling contacts between the ship-borne French leaders and Paris, and possibly blocking them completely.